styounessi/Sentiment_and_Spotify/README.md

 # Album Sentiment & Spotify Audio Features
-Measuring the emotional qualities of an album using Spotify Track Audio Features plus lyrical sentiment analysis via RoBERTa.
-The data is gathered, pre-processed, run through the model, and merged in a .py file while the Jupyter Notebook contains a presentable summary with visualizations.
+Measuring the emotional qualities of an album using Spotify Track Audio Features with lyrical sentiment analysis via RoBERTa.
+The data is gathered, processed, and merged in a .py file and then used in a Jupyter Notebook to build a summary presentation.

 ## Requirements
 You can install any of the required libraries using `pip` like in the example below.